 Ah, summer.
 It’s the time of year when I want to eat salad for every meal.
-I hate being stuck in the kitchen over a hot stove, so this chicken-topped salad is a great solution.
+I hate being stuck in the kitchen over a hot stove (who doesn’t, right?), so this chicken-topped salad is a great solution.
 It’s filling, flavorful and incredibly delicious.
 Tender lettuce is topped with sliced chicken, mangos, avocado and almonds then drizzled with the simplest of vinaigrettes.
-It’s perfectly paired with a dry, crisp white wine, like one Cambria’s unique wines.
+It’s perfectly paired with a dry, crisp white wine, like one of Cambria’s unique wines.
+Plus you can make a huge batch of it and eat it throughout the week without ever stepping foot near the stove.
+It’s a win-win-win.

 Jalapeno Lime Chicken Salad with Avocado and Mangoes